abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 DataMapper also supports relations between tables, something that OpenEdge doesn't really natively do.
-For this to work you have to define some [associations][5] in your model definitions.
+For this to work you have to define some [associations][5] in your model definitions (you can check out the source for the .
 Here are some examples.

 Let's start off by saving a particular customer to branch off from.
 We'll just use the first customer.